 To prove his case, he singles out popular noirs such as Double Indemnity, The Maltese Falcon (all versions), The Seventh Victim, Framed, Human Desire, Gilda, different version of The Glass Key, Murder, My Sweet, Ride the Pink Horse, Out of the Past, Angel Face, and several other classics.

-Mayer, apart from describing the mechanisms of the melodrama in cinematic terms, in Hollywood’s Melodramatic Imagination also contributes sketches of a moral compass that was exploited in films at specific times for designated audiences; that allows to draw conclusions about the shifting ethical standards in American society.
+Mayer, apart from describing the mechanisms of the melodrama in cinematic terms, in Hollywood’s Melodramatic Imagination also contributes sketches of a moral compass that were exploited in films at specific times for designated audiences; that allow us to draw conclusions about the shifting ethical standards in American society.

 A valuable addition to any book collection on American movies, especially early westerns and film noir.
 The over-sized paperback comes with six pages of color film posters and 100+ sepia film stills and movie ads.